-1) Confirm Optin is Fully Setup and Live
+Step 1 – Confirm Campaign is Fully Setup and Live

-Before any testing can occur, the optin must be fully setup (integration, etc.) and its status must be live.
-Please review our Creating Your First Optin guide if you need assistance creating or editing your optin.
+Before any testing can occur, the campaign must be fully setup (integration, etc.) and its status must be live.
+Please review our creating your first campaign guide if you need assistance creating or editing your campaign.

-After your optin is updated and ready to test, go to your plugin.
-In the Optins sub-menu there is a button titled Refresh List.
+After your campaign is updated and ready to test, go to your plugin.
+In the Optins sub-menu there is a button titled Refresh Optins.
 Click that.
-This is very important to do anytime you make changes (especially when making changes involving shortcodes).
+This is very important to do anytime you make changes, especially when making changes involving shortcodes.

 The next thing to do is to clear out all of OptinMonster’s cookies on your web-browser (and only yours), so that you can properly test.

 Go to the Optins sub-menu.
 Click the button that says Clear Local Cookies.

 You’re now free to test your campaigns according to the display rules that you have set.
 If you need to test again, just click the Clear Local Cookies button again.

 When you are ready to go live, don’t forget to update your output settings again so that both logged-in users and visitors can view your campaigns.

 Interesting in making your campaigns more effective?
 Check out our post on hacks to boost your conversions.